lucashbatista/bikeshare/readme_findings.md

 A single ride is $3 and an Explorer Day Pass is $15 (prices are subject to change).
 Please refer to Divvy's website for more information.
 $16.58 membership
 $1 + $0.18m

+The benefits of buying the bikeshare Chicago service would be beneficial for the following scenarios.

+If a rider rides 18 days a year for less than 45 minutes per day.
+If a rider rides 36 days a year for less than 23 minutes per day.
+If a rider rides 54 days a year for less than 12 minutes per day.
+If a rider rides 72 days a year for less than 6 minutes per day.

 Look for Casual riders that use the service frequently.
 People that spend around $16 per month.